Skip to main content

 3. Re-enter flashing mode.

-Method 2: Re-flash the Katapult Firmware
+Method Two: Re-flash the Katapult Firmware

 Click to View Katapult Firmware Flashing Guide